nerd-out/sniffr-fe/README.md

 ### Want to join in?

 This project is currently closed to outside contributions.
-Check back in later if you want to contribute!
+Check back later if you want to contribute!